WOT

 We are on the countdown to Thanksgiving!
 No matter how many people you have around your table this year, I think we can all agree we have a lot to be thankful for!

-Since some of our Thanksgiving holidays are still going to be smaller and have fewer guests, smaller turkey sizes are going to be in high demand.
+Some of our Thanksgiving holiday gatherings are going to be smaller and have fewer guests, smaller turkey sizes may be in high demand.
 Make sure to order yours early!

 To calculate how much turkey you will need: If your family is going to be a total of (8) people, a 12lb. turkey is the size you would be looking for.